jacksonhturner/phylometh_exercises/endosymbiont_permutational_testing/endosymbiont_permutational_testing.md

 <img src="endosymbiont_permutational_testing_files/figure-gfm/chunk_11-1.png" width="200%" height="200%" />

-The neighbor-joining endosymbiont tree also shares 11 clades with the host tree – we similarly cannot reject our null hypothesis.
+The neighbor-joining endosymbiont tree shares 11 clades with the host tree – we similarly cannot reject our null hypothesis.

 Now we’ll test perform this test with other types of randomly generated trees (`rtree()` and `treesim()`) to see if we get similar results.